jpcampos/camp-demo/README.md

    The API documentation can also be seen via swagger 2.
 If the application is running locally, it can be accessed via [Swagger 2](http://localhost:8080/swagger-ui.html)

    ### How to use the application and Endpoints
-   All API documentation along with exampls with how to use it is here->  [REST API DOCS](CAMPDEMO.md)
+   All API documentation along with examples with how to use it is here->  [REST API DOCS](CAMPDEMO.md)

 # Design